JohnKendrick/PDielec/BuildDocs/index.md

 <div>
 <a href="preader.html">preader</a>
 reads a list of input files and summarises the results in output which can be written to a csv file.
+<a href="pdgui.html">pdgui</a>
+provides a gui interface to the pdielec package
 <a href="phonana.html">phonana</a>
-reads an output file and calculates the contribution of molecular centre of mass and rotation to each phonon mode
+Has been replaced by pdgui.
+It reads an output file and calculates the contribution of molecular centre of mass and rotation to each phonon mode
 </div>
 ~